A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Fundamentals and Objectives of RAG

 \subsection{Precise User Intent Understanding}

-Accurately understanding user intent \cite{luo2024unlocking,zhang2023towards,chen2012understanding} is critical for RAG models to generate responses that are both semantically relevant and contextually appropriate, which requires analyzing user queries that may be ambiguous or contain implicit meanings, often lacking explicit details.
-User queries can vary widely due to user-specific personalized preferences posing challenges in determining the exact intent behind each request.
-Moreover, subtle language features—such as ambiguous expressions, informal phrases, or culturally specific references—can obscure the true intent of the user, making it harder for the LLM to extract the essential information.
-This complexity requires an approach to user intent understanding that goes beyond traditional keyword matching and instead delves into deeper semantic analysis to accurately capture user intent.
+Accurately understanding user intent \cite{luo2024unlocking,zhang2023towards,chen2012understanding} is essential for RAG models to generate responses that are semantically relevant and contextually appropriate.
+However, user queries are often ambiguous, implicit, or influenced by personalized preferences, making intent interpretation challenging.
+Subtle linguistic cues, such as vague expressions, informal phrasing, or culturally dependent references, further obscure user intent, hindering the model’s ability to extract key information.
+Consequently, effective intent understanding demands approaches that move beyond surface-level keyword matching toward deeper semantic and contextual analysis.

-To overcome these challenges, RAG models need to implement advanced intent understanding strategies that incorporate contextual understanding and semantic analysis.
-Strategies such as text modeling \cite{alghamdi2015survey}, query rewrite \cite{ma2023query}, and intent clustering can enhance the LLM's ability to interpret user needs, leading to more precise retrieval and generation.
-By continuously refining these techniques, RAG models can align with evolving user expectations and domain-specific requirements.
-Furthermore, precise intent understanding reduces the risk of irrelevant or vague responses, thereby improving user satisfaction, which not only strengthens retrieval and generation processes but also lays a foundation for delivering adaptable, high-quality responses across diverse and complex real-world scenarios.
+To overcome these challenges, RAG models must implement advanced intent understanding strategies that incorporate contextual understanding and semantic analysis.
+Techniques such as text modeling \cite{alghamdi2015survey}, query rewriting \cite{ma2023query,10.1145/3488560.3498516,qian-dou-2022-explicit}, and intent clustering \cite{10.1145/3488560.3498443} can enhance the LLM's ability to interpret user needs, leading to more precise retrieval and generation.
+By continuously refining these approaches, RAG models can better align with evolving user expectations and domain-specific requirements.
+Furthermore, accurate intent understanding reduces the risk of irrelevant or vague responses, improving user satisfaction.
+This, in turn, strengthens both retrieval and generation processes while also providing a foundation for delivering adaptable, high-quality responses across diverse and complex real-world scenarios.